 Cargile served as President of the Texas and Southwestern Cattle Raisers Association, the Texas Sheep and Goat Raisers Association and is a recipient of the 1993 Texas Tech Ranching Heritage Center Golden Spur Award and the 2007 TCU Ranch Management Program Partners Award.

 The Cargile family ranching business, run by John's four children, operates Cargile Cattle Company.
-The ranches run commercial cows bred to Angus, Red Angus, and Hereford bulls as well as purebred Suffolk and commercial Rambouillet sheep on deeded and leased ranches located within a 100 mile radius of San Angelo, Texas.
-Ultrasound work on the cattle for carcass quality is the most recent practice instituted by the cattle companies to keep up with the ever-changing cattle industry.
+The ranches run commercial cows bred to Red Angus and Hereford bulls as well as commercial hair sheep on deeded and leased ranches located mostly within a 100 mile radius of San Angelo, Texas.

 The ranching operation is headquartered at Rocky Ranch, twenty miles west of San Angelo.
-Charley Christensen is responsible for the daily operation of the ranches.
+Charley Christensen and his staff are responsible for the daily operation of the ranches.

 Conserving natural resources and being a good steward of the land are among the guiding principles of the Cargile ranching business.
 Rocky Creek, which runs through the Arden ranch, stood dry for many years until mesquite and cedar were removed.
 A riparian buffer zone is now in place and, as a result of conservation efforts, natural springs flow through the ranch to the Middle Concho River throughout much of the year.
 Many species of wildlife, including trophy whitetail deer, Rio Grande turkey, and bobwhite quail, make the ranch their home.